benja0x40/LittleThumb/README.md

 #### Selective automation

-Both the `reload` and `rebuild` options also allow to control automation of each persistent object individually.
+Both the `reload` and `rebuild` options allow to control automation of each persistent object individually.

 ```R